realtobi999/realtobi999/README.md

 ## 📐 - Projects

 - **`ASP.NET` - `Library System API`**: A REST API for a library system featuring users, employees, genres, authors, reviews, books, borrowing system, wishlists and custom email service.
-All holding together by **60+** tests, **Clean Architecture**.
+All held together by **60+** tests and **Clean Architecture** design.
 This project showcases my skill in building logic complex API's in ASP.NET!
 - **`GO` - `Demo-Bank API`**: A REST API for a banking system featuring customers, accounts, and transactions using hexagonal architecture.
 This project showcases my skills in Go and API development.
 - **`GO` - `In-Memory Database`**: A simple Redis clone built in GO.
 This project showcases my understanding of database systems.
 - **`ASP.NET` - `HikeTracker API`**: A REST API for a application like Strava.
 This project showcases my ability to build complex projects with quality architecture and clean design patterns.